-- 5.6.1 This structure has been much altered, but originally appears to have been a single room house, with a hipped roof at the west, possibly with a gable and fireplace to the east.
+- 5.13.1 This east / west aligned structure has been much altered, but originally appears to have been a single room house, with a hipped roof at the west, possibly with a gable and fireplace to the east.
 The eastern gable [1409] has subsequently been rebuilt and repointed above wall-head height, with a new chimney flue and stack [1426] added, probably in the mid-nineteenth century (Bob Smith pers comm).
 A gable was also added to the western end of the building after the photograph of 1904 (Buchanan et al 1988).
 There is a clear building line on the western elevation, defining the interface between the original build [1404] and the added gable [1410].
 The window [1412] in the northern elevation was rebuilt and possibly enlarged, with slate flashings, most probably at the same time as the new gable was built, certainly the late nineteenth century photograph (Buchanan et al 1988, 12) shows the smaller original windows.
-The adjoining building (Room 2) to the rear (north) was a barn or byre with a hipped roof and was added prior to the late nineteenth century photograph. - 5.6.2 Cruck-bases [1418, 1419, 1420 and 1423] have been re-inserted since the building's abandonment (in 1978) (Bob Smith pers comm), and whilst not original timbers, they appear to occupy repaired original positions. the wallheads have also been partially repaired, although collapse around one of the cruck positions in the barn [1405] is continuing.
+The adjoining building (Room 2) to the rear (north) was a barn or byre with a hipped roof and was added prior to the late nineteenth century photograph. - 5.13.2 Cruck-bases [1418, 1419, 1420 and 1423] have been re-inserted since the building's abandonment (in 1978) (Bob Smith pers comm), and whilst not original timbers, they appear to occupy repaired original positions.
+The wall-heads have also been partially repaired, although collapse around one of the cruck positions in the barn [1405] is continuing.

-5.7 BUILDING P
+5.14 BUILDING P (FIG 17)

-- 5.7.1 This structure is in a very ruinous state and appears to be a small barn or animal shelter associated with building O. A photograph of 1904 apparently shows it with a northern gable and a thatched roof, hipped at the south.
-The northern elevation is now almost completely collapsed, and as no cruck positions were observed within the wall fabric it appears that they were ground-set. - 5.7.2 No direct evidence of the small structure shown to the south on the photograph of 1904 was revealed, although the field boundary butting the south-east corner of the building may have formed its western side.
+- 5.14.1 This structure is in a very ruinous state and appears to be a small barn or animal shelter associated with building O. A photograph of 1904 apparently shows it with a northern gable and a thatched roof, hipped at the south.
+The northern elevation is now almost completely collapsed, and as no cruck positions were observed within the wall fabric it appears that they were ground-set. - 5.14.2 No direct evidence of the small structure shown to the south on the photograph of 1904 was revealed, although the field boundary butting the south-east corner of the building may have formed its western side.

-5.8 BUILDING R
+5.15 BUILDING R (FIG 18)

-5.8.1 This structure was originally a three-bay cottage with gabled ends, each with a fireplace [1723] and chimney [1799 and 1800].
-The building has one of the earliest tin roofs and a timber porch within the township, and they are shown in an early twentieth century photograph (Buchanan et al 1988, 32).
+5.15.1 This roughly north / south aligned structure was originally a three-bay cottage with gabled ends, each with a fireplace [1723] and chimney [1799 and 1800].
+The building has one of the earliest tin roofs and a timber porch within the Township, and they are shown in an early twentieth century photograph (Buchanan et al 1988, 32).
 Evidence of a partition wall [1801] and blocking off of the eaves in the roof-space suggest that it was used as living space, with the windows in both gables being blocked later.
 The building is currently the museum office and has been fully refitted internally, with enlarged windows, complete replastering and the addition of several stud partition walls [1705-1708], mains water and electricity.

-5.9 BUILDINGS S, T AND U
+5.16 BUILDINGS S, T AND U (FIG 19)